ricardoi/ralcala.github.io/_posts/2000-01-03-publication.md

    Google Scholar
 </a>
 </p> -->
-##  -- prepints & recent publications --
+##  -- prepints and recent publications --

 {% bibliography -q @unpublished %}
 {% for y in page.years %}